Liu Renjing: Early life and education

 On March 4, 1902, Liu Renjing was born into a scholar family in Yingcheng, Hubei, Qing China.
 He attended Yingcheng Elementary School in his childhood.
 In 1914, he enrolled at Bowen Academy, and two years later entered the affiliated high school of Zhonghua University.
 During this period, Liu Renjing was influenced by magazines such as New Youth and The Tiger.
 In 1917, he met Yun Daiying and joined a mutual aid society organized by Yun.
 In 1918, he graduated from secondary school and enrolled in the Department of Physics at Peking University.

 On May 4, 1919, he participated in the May Fourth Movement and was arrested by the police and sentenced to one month in prison for taking to the streets to call for unity among the masses.
 After his release, he transferred to the Department of Philosophy.
 He obtained information about the Russian Revolution and Marxism, and in 1920 joined a Marxist group organized by Li Dazhao.

 Early revolutionary activities

-In 1921, Liu Renjing and Zhang Guotao jointly attended the founding congress of the Chinese Communist Party.
+In 1921, Liu Renjing and Zhang Guotao jointly attended the founding congress of the Chinese Communist Party as representatives from Beijing.
+Liu Renjing was 19 years of age at the time of the founding meeting and was dubbed "little Marx" because of his knowledge of Marxist writings.
+He was reported to have engaged in heated discussion with Li Hanjun on the floor of the meeting.

 In 1922, Liu Renjing traveled to Moscow with Chen Duxiu to attend the Fourth Congress of the Communist International, where Liu Renjing delivered a speech.

 In 1926, Liu Renjing was sent by the Chinese Communist Party to study at the International Lenin School in Moscow.
 During his studies, the Soviet Union witnessed the power struggle between Stalin and Trotsky.
 Sympathizing with Trotsky's expulsion from the party and subsequent exile, Liu Renjing spent years searching for him across Europe after graduating from the Lenin School.
 He finally located Trotsky in Turkey, where they engaged in discussions for approximately one month.